From 1 July 2014, some retail stores started selling Fetch set top boxes.

 Free-to-air television is delivered through your television antenna and not through the Fetch service.

 As a general rule, the premium Channel Packs use an average of 80–100 GB of data per month.
 This includes Video on Demand and subscription channel views.

 A standard-definition movie is 2 GB on average and a high-definition movie averages 4.5 GB.
 The amount of data you use relates to how much content you watch.
 Movies, subscription channels, and video on demand will use more data (and quota) than free-to-air channels and free-to-air recordings.

-Yes you can.
-However, you cannot sign up for an Internode Fetch service with a set top box purchased from Harvey Norman.
+However, you cannot sign up for an Internode Fetch service with a set top box purchased from a retail store.
 You must sign up for a service directly from Fetch.